MindeKing/TipsModAutoLang/README.md

 * `__tip_file_template` [path to existing .txt / blank]\
 The *tip file template* refers to a .txt file containing the basic layout that tip files will be generated with.\
 Most importantly here are the variables `CTKey` and `TipKey`, which will be used to automatically fill every\
-tip file with the *custom title reference key* (if provided) and that tip's unique *tip reference key*.
+tip file with the *custom title reference key* (if provided) and that tip's unique *tip reference key*.\
+I'd highly recommend not editing this file.

 * `__tip_file_ext` [any valid string]\
 <sup>(doesn't change anything unless `advanced_mode` is `2`)</sup>\